DCC-EX/dcc-ex.github.io/docs/Automation/EX-RAIL intro.rst

 Let’s assume that the track section at Station1 is isolated and connected to the programming track power supply.
-Also that we have a “launch” button connected where sensor 17 would be and an optional signal (ie 2 leds) on the control panel connected where signal 17 would be (see Signals below).
+Also that we have a “launch” button connected where sensor 17 would be and an optional signal (ie 2 leds) on the control panel connected where signal 18 would be (see Signals below).

 .. code-block::

- BEGINROUTES
- PROG_TRACK(0) // start as program track connected to mainline

  ROUTE(99)
- AFTER(17) // user presses and releases launch button RESERVE(1) // Wait until block free and keep others out PROG_TRACK(1) // power on the programming track GREEN(17) // Show a green light to user
+ AFTER(17) // user presses and releases launch button RESERVE(1) // Wait until block free and keep others out UNJOIN // separate the programming track from main DELAY(20)
+ GREEN(18) // Show a green light to user
  // user places loco on track and presses “launch” again AFTER(17)
  READ_LOCO // identify the loco
  RED(17) // show red light to user
- PROG_TRACK(0) // connect prog track to main SCHEDULE(12) // send loco off along route 12
+ JOIN // connect prog track to main
+ SCHEDULE(12) // send loco off along route 12
  FOLLOW(99) // keep doing this for another launch